 - 1. Measure the mass of the cart and record it in Table 3.1. - 2.
-Instal the feet on the track and level it. - 3.
+Level the track. - 3.
 Instal the end stops about 1 m apart. - 4.
-Clamp the pulley at one end of the track. - 5.
-Set the cart on the track and attach a spring to each end.
-Attach the other ends of the springs to the end stops (see Figure 3.1).
+Clamp the pulley at one end of the track.

-- 6. Tie a string to the lower attachment point of the cart.
-Run the string under one end stop and over the pulley as shown in Figure 3.1.
+- 5. Set the cart on the track and attach a spring to each end.
+Attach the other ends of the springs to the end stops (see Figure 3.1). - 6.
+Tie a string to the end of the cart farther from the pulley.
+Wrap the string under the cart; then run it under one end stop and over the pulley as shown in Figure 3.1.
 Attach the mass hanger to the other end of the string.
 Adjust the pulley so that the string runs parallel to the track. - 7.
 Let the mass hang freely and wait for the cart to come to rest.
 Record the mass of the hanger and the resting equilibrium position of the cart in Table 3.1. - 8.
 Add mass to the hanger.
 Record the hanging mass and the new equilibrium position of the cart in Table 3.1.
 Repeat this for a total of 5 different masses, being careful not to over-stretch the springs.